 Be careful what you say in elevators.
 I find this rule applies in life generally.

-If you’re on the market, you’re already a well-prepared person (right?) and you have plenty to talk about.
-If you’re not on the market and you worry someone will ask you what you work on, have something to say that’s three sentences long and takes fifteen seconds to get through.
+If you’re on the market, you’re already a well-prepared person (right?) and so you have plenty to talk to people about.
+If you’re not on the market and you worry someone will casually ask you what you work on, have something to say that’s three sentences long and takes fifteen seconds to get through.
 Write it down and practice it if you like.
 In Sociology that will cover ninety percent of substantive-but-polite conference-based chit-chat in hotel lobbies, corridors, and so on.
-Not all disciplines are like this, but to a first approximation, outside of the sessions Sociologists do not spend their time at conferences talking about ideas.
+Not all disciplines are like this, but to a first approximation, outside of paper sessions Sociologists do not spend their time at conferences talking about ideas.
 Instead they spend it talking about people they know.

 That’s it.
 There’s no additional magic.
 Again, remember your sociology.
 There’s the interaction order and there’s the institutional order.
 Within the interaction order, more or less everyone’s awkward and busy and following scripts.
 (That’s why you can have one of your own; see above.)
 So don’t expect too much, don’t be a jerk to people, and don’t worry about assholes.
-Meanwhile, all of the real sources of career or job market worry exist within the institutional order.
+Meanwhile, the real sources of career or job market stress exist within the institutional order.
 They will not be significantly adjusted one way or the other by brief, standardized interactions at the book exhibit or coffee line, assuming you don’t throw up on the President of the Association in the Hilton Lobby.